MGSerag/alx-system_engineering-devops/0x01-variables_if_else_while/README.md

 Prints all the numbers of base 16 in lowercase, followed by a new line.
 ## 9-print_comb.c
 Prints all possible combinations of single-digit numbers, separated by a comma and a space, in ascending order.
+## 100-print_comb3.c
+Prints all possible different combinations of two digits, separated by a comma and a space, in ascending order.